RustyDAW/gui-explorations/README.md

 Requirements can also be added as issues, but user stories are the preferred process.

 ### Adding User Stories
-User stories should follow this template:
+User stories should use the [user story template](https://github.com/RustyDAW/gui-explorations/issues/1).
-TODO

 ### Benchmarks
 Benchmarks should follow this template: